 For example, let’s say you bought a television on March 3rd and received your statement on March 30th.
-If you don’t pay off your balance in full by the end of the grace period on April 20th, you’ll be charged interest retroactively each day starting from March 3rd up until April 20th.
-You’ll then be on the hook for interest moving forward until you completely pay back what is owed.
+If you don’t pay off your balance in full by the end of the grace period on April 20th, you’ll be charged interest retroactively each day starting from March 3rd (when you first made the purchase) up until April 20th.
+You’ll then be on the hook for interest moving forward until you completely pay back what you owe.

 Usually, carrying a balance also means you’ll accumulate interest on new purchases immediately.

 This makes it all the more important to monitor your spending and only use your credit card for purchases you can afford to pay for at the end of the month.